tguimmaraess/notes/README.md

 Simple yet fully functional Post-it like app with CRUD.
-You may add, edit and delte a note.
+You may add, edit and delete a note.

 Live working app: https://lit-dusk-08282.herokuapp.com/